mqrieck/tetrahedron_test.cpp/README.md

 Test code for results in a couple papers concerned with the constraints on the angles of a tetrahedron.
 This is related to the Perspective Three-Point Problem.

+STUDY THIS MATERIAL CAREFULLY IF YOU ARE SERIOUS ABOUT THE P3P PrOBLEM. :)

 Question: Given a fixed triangle in space, when you view its vertices from another point in space, what constraints exist among the angles (α, β and γ) between the rays from the viewing point to the vertices?

 This simple question has a surprisingly complicated, yet still tractable (in a sense), answer.
 The details for the case when the base triangle is acute have been completely worked out.
 Acute_Triangle_Case.pdf is a fact sheet for this case.
 For an obtuse base triangle, the story is more complicated, but much progress has been made here too.